Diklaz/Leaflet.QgsMeasure/README.md

 ### Events:

-* `qgsmeasure:measurestart` - Event fired when the measure starts
+* `qgsmeasure:measurestart` - Event fired when the measure handler are added to map
 * `qgsmeasure:newsegment` - Event fired when a new segment/vertex is added
   ```js
   // Event data example: Event fired after inserting 2 -> 3 segment